-These rules lower the house edge on PA casino blackjack to around .40 percent, giving the game a theoretical return to player rate (RTP) of 99.6 percent.
+These rules lower the house edge on PA casino blackjack to around 0.40 percent, giving the game a theoretical return to player rate (RTP) of 99.6%.

-Three-Card Poker is a card game where players try to make a better poker hand than the dealer using just three cards.
+Three-card poker is a card game where players try to make a better poker hand than the dealer by using just three cards.

-The game has a theoretical RTP of 96.6 percent at PA casinos and the same should hold true online.
+The game has a theoretical RTP of 96.6% at PA casinos, and the same should hold true online.

 Ultimate Texas Hold’em

 Ultimate Texas Hold’em is a casino game version of Texas Hold’em poker that also goes by the name Casino Hold’em or Texas Hold’em bonus poker at PA casinos.

 The big difference from traditional poker is that players go up against the dealer instead of each other.
 However, the goal of making the best five-card poker hand using two dealt cards and five community cards remains the same.

 The game has a theoretical RTP of 97.84% at PA casinos and should be the same at PA online casinos.

 Let It Ride is a poker-style casino game where players try to make the best five-card poker hand with three cards of their own and two community cards.

 The game starts when players place three equal bets on three spots on the table.
 Two community cards are dealt face down, and each player receives three cards.